skyout/sass-styleguide/README.md

 ### Manipulation

 When manipulating a sizing variable in a stylesheet, use +/- modifiers instead of a fixed value.
 This allows for simple global font changes in the future.
+Any arithmetic operators should have a space before and after.

 ```sass
 // bad